 - In December 2020, Coronavirus Act provisions allowing temporary changes to safeguards in mental health detention in England and Wales expired.
 Provisions allowing changes to the delivery of children’s care and easements to adult social care duties in England expired in September 2020 and July 2021 respectively.

 - Between September and December 2020, the UK Government held a public consultation on raising accessibility standards for new homes.

 - In January 2019, the NHS England Long Term Plan extended a previous target to halve the number of people with autism or learning disabilities detained in inpatient settings from March 2020 to March 2024.

 Welsh Government actions

-- In September 2019, following a public consultation, the Welsh Government published Action on Disability: The Right to Independent Living, an action plan to withdraw barriers for disabled people across a range of areas of life, replacing the previous framework from 2013.
+- In September 2019, the Welsh Government published ‘Action on Disability: The Right to Independent Living’, an action plan to withdraw barriers for disabled people across a range of areas of life, replacing the previous 2013 framework.

 - In April 2019, the Welsh Government published standards setting out the minimum service expectations for housing adaptations.